Are you a potential witness on your own behalf?

 Your Orange County DUI lawyer knows how to assess your likelihood of success as a witness.
 In addition to your recollection of events, your legal counsel will find out if you can stand up to the tough demands of a trial.
 A legal professional will work with you during a mock cross-examination so you know what to expect.

 At a difficult time like this, you need representation by a legal professional who knows the local Orange County courts.
-Call Coffey & Coffey at (800) 706-7888.
+Call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.